gkroon/dracula-css/README.md

 ~~All instructions can be found at [draculatheme.com/css](https://draculatheme.com/css)~~

-Work-in-progress CSS theme for web pages.
-At the moment I only use this as a costum [Dark Mode](https://mybrowseraddon.com/dark-mode.html) theme, but this might provide the basis for a complete CSS theme.
+Work in progress CSS theme for web pages.
+At the moment I only use this as a costum [Dark Mode](https://mybrowseraddon.com/dark-mode.html) theme, but this might provide a basis for a complete CSS theme.
 Please send me pull requests, or if you want to maintain [dracula-css](.) yourself, I'm willing to transfer ownership to someone with much more experience and free time.

 ## Team